Diary entries

 Rachmaninoff's role: Conductor

 Notes: No program details.
-Satina indicates that the program of this concert, under the auspices of the Russian Musical Society, featured the famous tenor, Leonid Sobinov, with Rachmaninoff conducting, citing as her reference Apetian’s collection of Rachmaninoff’s letters, p.
-434. Keldysh (p.
+Satina indicated that the program of this concert, under the auspices of the Russian Musical Society, featured the famous tenor Leonid Sobinov, with Rachmaninoff conducting, citing as her reference Apetian’s collection of Rachmaninoff’s letters (p.
+434).
+Keldysh (p.
 343) refers to this concert in passing, also noting the inclusion of Sobinov, yet Martyn does not list it.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 23 1912 (Julian calendar)